Progressive Supranuclear Palsy

 The cause of progressive supranuclear palsy is not known, but it is a form of tauopathy, in which abnormal phosphorylation of the protein tau leads to destruction of vital protein filaments in nerve cells, causing their death.
 Recent work suggests that the disease is at least partly genetic.
 Many researchers now believe that various genetic and environmental factors contribute to the development of this disorder.

-In the medical literature, the word "tauopathies" is used to refer to several neurodegenerative disorders, including PSP, in which tau is mishandled.
-Other neurodegenerative disorders classified as tauopathies include corticobasal degeneration, Pick's disease, and frontotemporal dementia.
+In the medical literature, the word "tauopathies" is used to refer to several neurodegenerative disorders including PSP, in which tau is mishandled.
+Other neurodegenerative disorders classified as tauopathies include corticobasal degeneration and Pick's disease.

 PSP is under-diagnosed, so it is difficult to know how many people are affected.
 This disorder is believed to affect approximately 20,000 people in the United States.
 However, far fewer cases have been diagnosed.
-According to some reports, PSP is estimated to affect 1.4 in 100,000 people.
+According to some reports, PSP is estimated to affect as many as 5 in 100,000 people.
 The onset of this disorder occurs between 45 and 75 years of age, with the average age of onset at about 63 years.
 Males are affected more often than females.

 Symptoms of the following disorders can be similar to those of progressive supranuclear palsy.
 Comparisons may be useful for a differential diagnosis.

 Corticobasal degeneration (CBD) is a rare progressive neurological disorder characterized by cell loss and shrinkage (atrophy) in certain areas of the brain (cerebral cortex and basal ganglia).
-The symptoms and signs of this disease resemble some patients with PSP, and many experts believe that CBD and PSP are variations of the same disease.
+The symptoms and signs of this disease resemble some patients with PSP, and some experts believe that CBD and PSP are variations of the same disease.
+Both are tauopathies.
+(For more information, choose "corticobasal degeneration" as your search term in the Rare Disease Database.)

 Multiple system atrophy (MSA) is a rare progressive neurological disorder characterized by a varying combination of parkinsonism and cerebellar ataxia (poorly coordinated limb movement, unsteady gait and dysarthria).
 Many patients with MSA also develop impaired function of the autonomic nervous system, which controls blood pressure, heart rate, sweating, the bowels and the urinary bladder.
 The exact cause of multiple system atrophy is unknown.
 (For more information, choose "multiple system atrophy" as your search term in the Rare Disease Database.)